Spreader Bar & Lifting Beam Guide Skip to main content

 The upper sling angle depends on the height from the spreader bar to the crane hook and the half-length of the bar.
 Calculate it as: angle = arctan(hook height above bar / half bar length).
 Steeper angles (closer to vertical) reduce the compression force in the bar.
 If the upper slings are too shallow, the compressive force can exceed the bar's buckling capacity even though the bending stress is acceptable.

-Disclaimer: Spreader bar design and sizing is a safety-critical engineering calculation.
-This guide covers general sizing principles.
-All spreader bars and below-the-hook lifting devices must be designed by a qualified engineer and proof-tested per ASME B30.20 before use.
+Disclaimer: Spreader bar design and sizing is safety-critical engineering work.
+This guide is source-boundary context only.
+All spreader bars and below-the-hook lifting devices require current ASME B30.20/BTH-1 review, qualified design responsibility, material and connection verification, required testing/marking/inspection, and owner/site approval before use.

 Calculators Referenced in This Guide